TABLE OF CONTENTS

 - Create new user groups via the Menu -> User Groups page.

-- Once you have created Groups, assign users to the relevant Groups via the Edit User Group page.
+- Once you have created Groups, assign users to the relevant Groups via the Group Memberships section of the user details page:

 - You can then assign these Groups to specific Folders via the Folder Settings popup, which is accessible via the little "cog" icon found next to each Folder name in the Screens, Docs and Data Sources listing pages.